singpou/cu_eng_iot_proj_2018_spoony/README.md

 <p align="center"><i>Our project won the 1st prize at the Columbia EE/CE Master Student Projects Expo 2018</i></p>

 # Brief Description of Project
-We understand that many people wish to have a healthier diet and track what they are eating but find it very cumbersome to do so (e.g., manual data entry on an app), we want to build a practical and functional spoon that can do all that for us automatically in a fun way.
+We understand that many people wish to have a healthier diet and track what they are eating but find it very cumbersome to do so (e.g., manual data entry on an app).
+Therefore, we want to build a practical and functional spoon that can do all that for us automatically and in a fun way.

 The implementation of this spoon required the following fields of knowledge: embedded systems (sensors & actuators), cloud computing for the server, data visualization for the dashboard and data science/deep learning for image recognition.

 Please click on the link below to access our project website and video: